sierracthomas/spectre_domain/readme.md

 ## SpECTRE Domain setup

-This tutorial will teach you how to setup a process to make a domain in spectre, interpolate SpEC data onto it, and then let SpECTRE run a binary black hole job.
+This tutorial will teach you how to set up a process to make a domain in SpECTRE, interpolate SpEC data onto it, then run a perturbed black hole simulation with SpECTRE and output strain data.

 ## Setup Instructions